FBI Director Nominee Kash Patel Gets GRILLED And Plane Collision!

 Right?

-On whether or not uh it was appropriate for him to have association with the families of people convicted and then ultimately in prison for their involvement in January 6th, the January 6th riot on the U.S. Capitol.
+On whether or not it was appropriate for him to have association with the families of people convicted and then ultimately in prison for their involvement in January 6th, the January 6th riot on the U.S. Capitol.

-As this hearing continues, we're also hearing Republicans uh speak to the character of Patel, giving him an opportunity to defend himself and clean up some of those statements, oftentimes saying Democrats are taking them out of context.
+As this hearing continues, we're also hearing Republicans speak to the character of Patel, giving him an opportunity to defend himself and clean up some of those statements, oftentimes saying Democrats are taking them out of context.

-Patel himself has pushed back on the idea that he associates himself with racists, for example, calling or saying, recounting actually, times where he was the victim of racist attacks himself.
+Patel himself has pushed back on the idea that he associates himself with racists, for example, calling or saying, recounting actually times where he was the victim of racist attacks himself.

 Thank you so much.

-Uh, we saw what happened yesterday.
+We saw what happened yesterday.

 It does appear he has sort of sweeping Republican support.